-

 In order to minimize these risks, we are conducting short-term, medium-term and long-term risk analysis/response within our company-wide risk management structure.
 As the trend toward carbon neutrality in the global community as a measure against climate change, we have obtained net-zero target certification from the Science Based Targets initiative (SBTi).
 We will further raise the 1.5°C level we acquired in fiscal 2021 and aim for net-zero by FY 2040.

-In accordance with the recommendations issued in 2017 by the Task Force on Climate-Related Financial Disclosures (TCFD), the Fujitsu Group analyzes and discloses information related to risks accompanying climate change that may have an impact on business and financial strategies.
-Refer to the table below for the currently recognized potential major risks and responses.
+In accordance with the recommendations issued by the Task Force on Climate-Related Financial Disclosures (TCFD) in 2017, the Fujitsu Group analyzes and discloses risks associated with climate change that may have an impact on its business and financial strategies.
+Refer to the table below for the major potential risks and responses currently identified.

 Risks Associated with the Transition to a Low Carbon Economy, and Our Response to Them